Table of Contents

 - When the milk is added and sauce is smooth, whisk in the salt, pepper, and sour cream.
 Set aside.

 - Spray 12 8-ounce ramekins or one 9×13 inch pan with nonstick baking spray.

 - Evenly fill the ramekins or pan with the prepared sweet potatoes and then the ham.
-Dice the hard boiled eggs and add on top.
+Dice the hard-boiled eggs and add them on top.
 Sprinkle on a small amount of cheese.
-Pour the prepared white sauce over top, spreading slightly to ensure it’s distributed throughout the casserole.
+Pour the prepared white sauce over the top, spreading slightly to ensure it’s distributed throughout the casserole.
 Top with the remaining cheese and place on a parchment-lined baking sheet.